Photo by Carter Hiyama, Courtesy of Rosewood Miramar Beach

 One Michelin STAR and ONE MICHELIN GREEN Star

-Caruso’s at Rosewood Miramar Beach—where coastal California meets Southern Italian cuisine—boasts a newly appointed Michelin star and Michelin Green Star.
+Caruso’s at Rosewood Miramar Beach—where coastal California meets Southern Italian cuisine—boasts a Michelin star and Michelin Green Star.
 With over 30 years of international culinary experience, executive chef Massimo Falsini brings fresh, local and high-quality ingredients to the plate.

 After its opening in 2019, Caruso’s quickly established itself as one of those “must-try” dining experiences, featuring dishes made with iconic local fare such as California spiny lobster, Santa Barbara black cod and farm-raised chicken from neighboring Buellton’s Cosecha Farms.
 This reservations-required restaurant reaches a new level of luxury.
 Taking in an unobstructed view of the sunset over the Pacific Ocean while dining in one of Santa Barbara’s most extravagant restaurants is certainly a bucket-list experience.